webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 ## Testing Your Pull Request

-You may have the need to test your changes in a real-world project or dependent module.
-Thankfully, Github provides a means to do this.
-Add a dependency to the `package.json` for such a project as follows:
+You may need to test your changes in a real-world project or a dependent module.
+Thankfully, GitHub provides a means to do this.
+To add a dependency to the `package.json` of such a project, use the following syntax:

 ```json
 {